Ten essential budget items for buying and selling property at the same time

 Real estate agent’s fee

-Real estate agents often work in two ways: flat fee or commission, a percentage of the final sale price.
-This is generally between 1% and 3%, but be warned, cheaper is not always better.
+Real estate agents often work in two ways: either a flat fee or commission, a percentage of the final sale price.
+Just remember cheaper is not always better.
 You are buying experience and knowledge to get a premium sales price.

 The vendor covers the cost of marketing.
-A good marketing campaign will include photography, video if it’s a premium property, a floor plan, copywriting, and production of any brochures and flyers that are used for inspections and auctions.
-A rule of thumb is to budget 1% of the sale price for advertising ($7,500 on a $750,000 home), but this can vary depending on the marketability of the property, and the type of buyer we want to target.
+A good marketing campaign will generally include photography, video, a floor plan, sign board, copywriting, several websites and production of brochures and flyers that are used for inspections and auctions.
+The cost can vary depending on the size of the property, chosen options and the type of buyer we want to target.

 You need a licensed conveyancer or solicitor to transfer the legal ownership of the property.
-Solicitors can often cost more but have more legal expertise and can also offer advice when the property transaction involves more complex contracts, as well as advising on estate planning to ensure your assets are protected.
-It’s best to get quotes, but expect to pay up to $2,000 depending on the nature of their involvement.
+Solicitors can often cost a little more but may have more legal expertise and may also offer advice when the property transaction involves more complex contracts.
+It’s best to get quotes as the cost may vary depending on which company you choose and the nature of their involvement.

 Mortgage exit fees

-The majority of lenders charge exit fees when you sell your property, and for some loan types, you may have to pay early repayment costs.
-Talk to your lender about the costs specific to your mortgage but count on spending anywhere between $150 and $1,500.
+Some lenders may charge you exit fees when you sell your property, and for some fixed term loan types, you may have to pay early repayment costs.
+Talk to your lender about the costs specific to your mortgage as cost may vary.

-A nice throw rug on your favourite, but tired-liking chair, or the temporary addition of plants and other finishing touches can add a wow factor when people inspect the property.
+A nice throw rug on your favourite, but tired-looking chair, or the temporary addition of plants and other finishing touches can add a wow factor when people inspect the property.
 And that wow factor can mean a better sales price.
 Impressions count, and a home stylist is often a worthwhile investment.
-Costs range from $1,000 to $5,000 depending on the size of the home, and the number of items needed to create a winning look.
+Costs vary depending on the size of the home, and the number of items needed to create a winning look.

 Pest and building report

-So often forgotten is what happens after settlement.
+So often forgotten is what happens prior to settlement.
 You’ll need to arrange to vacate the property, which without a doubt means hiring a removalist to help you with one of life’s more arduous tasks.
 Removalist costs are based on the size of your move, the distance of your move, and the quality of the service.
-This means prices can vary greatly, from a few hundred dollars for a smaller property, a local move, and you’ve done the packing yourself, through to thousands of dollars for premium services that include wrapping and packing.
+This means prices can vary greatly.
 Think about your circumstances, and start getting quotes for this essential budget item.

 Still commonly referred to as stamp duty, transfer duty is a fee paid to the state government based on the property’s sale price or its current market value, whichever is higher.
 In NSW, the transfer duty is calculated using a schedule of fee per $100 of the sales price.
-For example, homes valued at between $310,000 to $1,033,000 incur a transfer duty of $9,285 plus $4.50 for every $100 over $310,000.
-That means that a home sold for $1 million would have a transfer fee of $40,335 (from 1 July 2020).
-Transfer duty must be paid within three months of signing a contract, except for off-the-plan purchases.
+For example a home sold for $1 million would have a transfer fee of $40,335.
 Different fee schedules apply for residential properties worth more than $3 million.
 Check the NSW Government’s transfer duty calculator to determine your costs.

 Lenders Mortgage Insurance

 This likely won’t apply if you’ve owned your home for some time and have equity in it.
-That said, if you don’t have 20% of the home value to stump up as a deposit, you’ll likely have to pay Lenders Mortgage Insurance (LMI).
+That said, if you don’t have more than 20% of the home value as a deposit, you’ll likely have to pay Lenders Mortgage Insurance (LMI).
 Different lenders have varying rates and ways of calculating the LMI, speak to your lender about those costs, which can run into the tens of thousands of dollars.

-Stata reports are useful for buying an apartment, unit or townhouse owned under a strata title, where the individual unit or ‘lot’ owners have joint ownership for common areas and the land.
+Stata reports are useful for buying an apartment, unit or townhouse owned under a strata title, where the individual unit or ‘lot’ owners have joint ownership for some areas of the land.
 But shared ownership also means shared costs.
-A strata report will tell you about the strata scheme used to manage the complex: its history, the financial state of the scheme, annual fees for maintenance and repair, levies, disputes between owners, and any future costs or obligations that you need to know about.
-Professional strata reports can cost up to $500 and are essential for peace of mind.
+A strata report will tell you the body corporates history, the financial state of the scheme, annual fees for maintenance and repair, levies, disputes between owners, and any future costs or obligations that you need to know about.

-Buying and selling at the same time can be a smooth process.
-Talk to us about bringing the processes into line and having our team look after you’re buying and selling.
+Handled correctly buying and selling at the same time can be a smooth process.
+Talk to us about managing the buying and selling process for you.